Commit-Boost/commit-boost-client/docs/docs/get_started/overview.md

 Commit-Boost is primarily based on [Docker](https://www.docker.com/) to enable modularity, sandboxing and cross-platform compatibility.
 It is also possible to run Commit-Boost [natively](/get_started/running/binary) without Docker.

-Each component roughly maps to a container: from a single `.toml` config file, the node operator can specify which modules they want to run, and Commit-Boost takes care of spinning up the services and creating links between them.
+Each component roughly maps to a container: from a single `.toml` config file, the node operator can specify which services they want to run, and Commit-Boost takes care of spinning up the services and creating links between them.
 Commit-Boost ships with two core services:

 - A PBS service which implements the [BuilderAPI](https://ethereum.github.io/builder-specs/) for [MEV Boost](https://docs.flashbots.net/flashbots-mev-boost/architecture-overview/specifications).